 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Open Pit Mining (here, next to this marker); Modern Mining & Processing (here, next to this marker); Santa Rita Copper Mine (here, next to this marker); The Early Mining Years (here, next to this marker); Reclaiming the Land (here, next to this marker); The DiscoveryKneeling Nun (approx. 2.8 miles away); Ladies Auxiliary of Local 890 (approx. 2.8 miles away).
 Touch for a list and map of all markers in Santa Rita.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Santa Rita Copper Mine

 Credits.
-This page was last revised on October 15, 2020.
-It was originally submitted on January 30, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 915 times since then and 136 times this year.
-Photos: 1. submitted on October 15, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
-2, 3, 4, 5. submitted on January 30, 2014, by Don Morfe of Baltimore, Maryland.
-6. submitted on October 15, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
-7. submitted on August 15, 2018, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.
+This page was last revised on October 16, 2020.
+It was originally submitted on October 14, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 133 times since then and 22 times this year.
+Photos: 1. submitted on October 14, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+2, 3, 4, 5, 6. submitted on October 16, 2020, by Cosmos Mariner of Cape Canaveral, Florida.